scrallex/score/README.md

    ```

    The script reports Brier score, Expected Calibration Error, and precision/recall for each candidate temperature, and writes the chosen value to the JSON summary so deployments can reuse the same scaling factor.

+`scripts/plot_reliability_results.py` stitches these summaries together: it
+draws the FEVER configuration comparison, plots SciFact precision/recall against
+margin thresholds (with and without temperature scaling), and emits a Markdown
+table of val/test F1 and Brier scores under `results/tables/metrics_summary.md`.

 Temperature scaling plus dataset-specific thresholds brought the FEVER head down to an ECE of ~0.084 (from 0.173) and the fine-tuned SciFact head to ~0.075 (from 0.207) while keeping F1 unchanged.
 See `results/analysis/fever_temperature.json` and `results/analysis/scifact_temperature_finetune.json` for the full calibration curves.